VirtuslabRnD/pulumi-kotlin/README.md

 1. If you want update provider schemas and build new versions of the libraries, run the Gradle task `prepareReleaseOfUpdatedSchemas`.
-2. If you want to release a new version of all libraries due to some update in the generator, run the Gradle task `prepareReleaseAfterGeneratorUpdate`.
+2. If you want to release a new version of all libraries due to some update in the generator (i.e. the `pulumi-kotlin` codebase), run the Gradle task `prepareReleaseAfterGeneratorUpdate`.

 These tasks will create a new commit which updates the versions in `version-config.json` accordingly.
 Push this commit out to a new branch and create a PR (like [this one](https://github.com/VirtuslabRnD/pulumi-kotlin/pull/98)).
 Once this